jhs2jhs/WebDownloadJobsManage/README.md

 Download Web for purpose

+## todo
+1. python data push into mongo. learn how to delete data from command, require username and password
+2. nodejs sever needs to fill the rest jobs.
+3. nodejs client start to work then.

 ## Development Environment setting up:
 1. to install mongodb on server: http://docs.mongodb.org/manual/installation/ , better to install with package manager, like brew